-- 1.6 The layout of the storage area is to be designed to encourage easy recycling and separation of different waste types by all users. - 1.7 Storage areas are to be provided within the premises in reasonable proximity to the vehicle entrance, and no lower than one level below street level. - 1.8 Storage areas are not to be located adjacent to a habitable room.
+- 1.5 More than one storage area, may be required in order to provide sufficient storage or to meet criteria for the access and transfer of waste and recycling. - 1.6 Storage areas are to be located in a position that is convenient for both users and waste collection staff and that promotes source separation and reduces contamination. - 1.7 The layout of the storage area is to be designed to encourage easy recycling and separation of different waste types by all users. - 1.8 Storage areas are to be provided within the premises in reasonable proximity to the vehicle entrance, and no lower than one level below street level. - 1.9 Storage areas are not to be located adjacent to a habitable room. - 1.10 All waste and recycling storage areas must comply with the requirements in Waste and Recycling Storage Area construction.